China vows 'proper' response to US arms sale to Taiwan

 China vowed Wednesday that it will make a “proper and necessary response" if the US proceeds with its latest planned arms sale to Taiwan.

-Foreign ministry spokesperson Wang Wenbin said the sale of $600 million in armed drones to the island “brutally interferes in China’s internal affairs and seriously undermines China’s sovereignty and security interests."

-Foreign ministry spokesperson Wang Wenbin said the sale of $600 million in armed drones to the island “brutally interferes in China’s internal affairs and seriously undermines China’s sovereignty and security interests."
+Foreign ministry spokesperson Wang Wenbin said the sale of USD 600 million in armed drones to the island “brutally interferes in China's internal affairs and seriously undermines China's sovereignty and security interests."

 The US should cancel all such sales to Taiwan “so as to avoid further damage to China-US relations and peace and stability in the Taiwan Strait," Wang told reporters at a daily briefing.